Our bikes: Richard Newland's Ducati 996

 - Related: Honda SP-1 takes on Ducati 996

-Mine may only be the most basic Biposto version, but it’s still exotic and the feeling of carnal indulgence swept through me as the orchestra from the SilMoto carbon cans played ever louder, the 996’s nose eagerly sniffing for every apex, willing me to increase my moral speed limiter.
+Mine may only be the most basic Biposto version, but it’s still exotic and the feeling of carnal indulgence swept through me as the orchestra from the SilMoto carbon cans played ever louder.
+The 996’s nose eagerly sniffed for every apex, willing me to increase my moral speed limiter.
 I could have stayed out there forever.

 Big needles sweeping circular clock faces, uncomplicated suspension, no traction control, ABS, fly-by-wire or rider modes; nothing to distract you from the binary finery of rider and machine.
 I’m no luddite, I love all that stuff, but here the 996’s base simplicity is also a cleansing antidote to complication, modernity and distraction.
 If it’s running, you’re in the right mode.